SHIFT: Exploring the Boundary of RDMA Network Fault Tolerance: Evaluation

 \subsection{Real-World Application: PyTorch}

 In this section, we evaluate SHIFT on PyTorch (v2.0.1)~\cite{pytorch}, a widely used framework for AI training, with NCCL (v2.19)~\cite{nccl}.

-We train a GPT-2 model with 124M parameters~\cite{gpt2} using Distributed Data Parallel (DDP)~\cite{ddp} across two servers connected via RDMA networking.
-The model is trained with a batch size of 8 on two servers, each equipped with two NVIDIA P100 GPUs.
-Given the limited GPU capacity, we restrict training to 4 epochs and configure to checkpoint every epoch.
+We train a GPT-2 model with 124M parameters~\cite{gpt2} using Distributed Data Parallel (DDP)~\cite{ddp} across two servers connected via RDMA.
+We use a global batch size of 8 on two servers, each equipped with two NVIDIA P100 GPUs.
+Given the limited GPU capacity, we restrict training to four epochs and configure the job to checkpoint once per epoch.
 To emulate network anomalies, we manually disable the RNIC on one server after 2000 seconds of training, which corresponds to approximately 1.78 epochs.

-To demonstrate the benefits of SHIFT under network anomalies, we conduct experiments using the same dataset, model, hyperparameters, and failure injection but under different network conditions and fault-tolerance mechanisms: \begin{enumerate}[noitemsep,parsep=0pt,partopsep=0pt,topsep=2pt] \item \emph{No failure.} The training process runs without any network anomalies, and the observed training speed is used as the upper bound. \item \emph{Fatal failure: checkpointing-restart.} The training runs without SHIFT.
-After termination, we restore the RNIC and rerun the training from the last checkpoint, simulating either anomaly resolved or task migrated to another server in production.
-This case serves as the baseline. \item \emph{Fatal failure: w/ SHIFT \& busy backup RNIC.} SHIFT is enabled while the backup RNIC is occupied with other traffic (\verb|ib_write_bw| in the experiment).
-After the next checkpoint completes, the training terminates and resumes from the latest checkpoint. \item \emph{Fatal failure: w/ SHIFT \& idle backup RNIC.} The backup RNIC is idle, and after fallback to it, the training continues without performance interference. \item \emph{NIC flapping: w/ SHIFT \& busy backup RNIC.} The same busy backup RNIC as above is used, but the default RNIC is restored after 2 seconds. \end{enumerate}
+To demonstrate the benefits of SHIFT under network anomalies, we use the same dataset, model, hyperparameters, and failure injection, but vary the fault-tolerance mechanism and network conditions: \begin{enumerate}[noitemsep,parsep=0pt,partopsep=0pt,topsep=2pt,leftmargin=15pt] \item \textbf{No failure.} The training process runs without any network anomalies, and the observed training speed is used as the upper bound. \item \textbf{Fatal failure: checkpointing-restart.} The training runs without SHIFT.
+After the job terminates, we restore the RNIC and rerun the training from the last checkpoint, simulating either anomaly resolution or task migration in production.
+This case serves as the baseline. \item \textbf{Fatal failure: w/ SHIFT \& busy backup RNIC.} SHIFT is enabled while the backup RNIC carries other traffic (\code{ib_write_bw}).
+After the next checkpoint completes, the training terminates and resumes from that checkpoint. \item \textbf{Fatal failure: w/ SHIFT \& idle backup RNIC.} The backup RNIC is idle, and after fallback to it, the training continues without performance interference. \item \textbf{NIC flapping: w/ SHIFT \& busy backup RNIC.} The same busy backup RNIC as above is used, but the default RNIC is restored after 2 seconds. \end{enumerate}

-The training progress over time under different experiments is shown in Figure~\ref{fig:iters-time}.
-In the baseline case, when network anomalies occur, the checkpoint-restart mechanism prevents the training from restarting entirely but still results in substantial progress loss.
+Figure~\ref{fig:iters-time}(a)-(c) plots training progress over time for these settings, and Figure~\ref{fig:iters-time}(d) reports the slowdown breakdown.
+In the baseline case, a network anomaly terminates the job, and checkpoint-restart avoids restarting from scratch but incurs rollback-induced progress loss.
+In our setup, rescheduling takes 63 seconds and retraining from the last checkpoint takes an additional 856 seconds.